-Investigator Presentation the Final Investigation Report
+a.
+Investigator Presents the Final Investigation Report

-The Investigator(s) will then present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the Administrative Law Judge and the parties (through their Advisors).
-The Investigator(s) will be present during the entire hearing process but does take part in the decision-making process.
+The Investigator(s) will then present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the Hearing Officer and the parties (through their Advisors).
+The Investigator(s) will be present during the entire hearing process, but does not take part in deliberations.

-Neither the parties nor the Administrative Law Judge should ask the Investigator(s) their opinions on credibility, recommended findings, or determinations, and the Investigators, Advisors, and parties will refrain from discussion of or questions about these assessments.
-If such information is introduced, the Administrative Law Judge will direct that it be disregarded.
+Neither the parties nor the Hearing Officer should ask the Investigator(s) their opinions on credibility, recommended findings, or determinations, and the Investigators, Advisors, and parties will refrain from discussion of or questions about these assessments.
+If such information is introduced, the Hearing Officer will direct that it be disregarded.

+b.
 Testimony and Questioning

-Once the Investigator(s) present their report and responds to questions, the parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Administrative Law Judge.
-The parties/witnesses will submit to questioning by the Administrative Law Judge and then by the parties through their Advisors ("cross-examination").
+Once the Investigator(s) present their report and are questioned, the parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Hearing Officer.
+The parties/witnesses will submit to questioning by the Hearing Officer and then by the parties through their Advisors ("cross-examination").